“Ascribe to the Lord the glory due His name; bring an offering, and come before Him. Worship the Lord in holy splendor.” – I Chronicles 16:29

 Reader – Readers assist at Mass in the proclamation of the Old and New Testament lessons and lead the faithful in the intercessory prayers.
 Readers should be comfortable speaking in front of groups and able to project their voices so that they may be heard by the assembled faithful at Mass.
 Training is available for new readers.

-Server – Altar servers assist the priest celebrant by carrying out various liturgical duties during Mass by bearing the Missal at the priest’s chair, assisting in the preparation of the altar, and by leading the procession as the Crucifer.
+Server – Altar servers assist the priest by carrying out various liturgical duties during Mass like bearing the Missal at the priest’s chair, assisting in the preparation of the altar, and by leading the procession as the Cross Bearer (Crucifer).
 Children who are in the fifth grade and older are eligible to become altar servers.
 Adults of any age are also invited to serve at the altar.
 Training sessions for new servers are held at various times throughout the year.